jneilliii/OctoPrint-PrusaSlicerThumbnails/README.md

 **Note:** If you don't see your printer's ini file in the printers sub-folder; you are probably using one of the bundled Prusa Printer profiles (ie MK3S).
 If so you may need to create a copy of this printer profile to be able to have an ini file to edit.
 To do this in PrusaSlicer go to the Printer Settings tab and Click the save button next to the printer list and give it a new name.
 Alternatively, push Prusa Research to update their bundled profiles to match the Mini by commenting in the issue posted on their repository [here](https://github.com/prusa3d/PrusaSlicer/issues/3488).

 Open your desired printer profile in your favorite text editor and find the `thumbnails =` section and add the resolution that you would like to include in your sliced files, and therefore visible by this plugin.
 For example `thumbnails = 16x16,220x124` will be the equivalent of the Prusa Mini as described above.

+**Note:** Once you've made your changes you will need to restart PrusaSlicer in order for the changes to be used and embed the thumbnails in the exported gcode files.

 **Warning**: the higher the resolution of the thumbnail you enter in this setting the larger your gcode file will be when sliced.